carpentries-incubator/lesson-parallel-python/_episodes/02-benchmarking.md

 FIXME: workout example in Jupyter, see gh:nlesc/noodles notebook

-{% include links.md %}

-#Alternate Profiling
+# Alternate Profiling

-Dash has a couple of rofiling options as well
+Dask has a couple of rofiling options as well

 ~~~python
 from dask.diagnostics import Profiler, ResourceProfiler
 work = da.arange(10**8).sum()
 with Profiler() as prof, ResourceProfiler(dt=0.001) as rprof:
     result2 = work.compute()

 from bokeh.plotting import output_notebook
 from dask.diagnostics import visualize
 visualize([prof,rprof], output_notebook())
 ~~~
 FIXME: somehow the visualisation turns up in a separate file and in the notebook, I cannot disable the separate file atm.

 ~~~python